AlysteBlackGit/CodePTIT-Auto-crawl-in---output-judge-and-submit/README.md

 3. Thank you

-For whatever reason, I'm so greatful for your time visiting this project.
+For whatever reason, I'm so grateful for your time visiting this project.
 Thank you for your attention and hope you comeback soon.